 These crisp and buttery spiced dulce de leche cookies are pure fall coziness, from the pumpkin spice in the cookies to the homemade dulce de leche filling.

-These crisp and buttery Linzer cookies are flavored with pumpkin spice and filled with homemade dulce de leche.
-They are easy to make and the sweet, warm and comforting flavors make them the perfect fall or holiday season treat.
+These spiced dulce de leche cookies are easy to make, look very pretty and the sweet, warm and comforting flavors make them the perfect fall or holiday season treat.

 What is dulce de leche?

 Dulce de leche (which translates to “candy made from milk”) is a thick, sweet, caramel-like sauce that originated in Latin America and was apparently invented as a way to preserve milk.

 In its simplest form, dulce de leche consists of just milk and sugar, cooked until all the water in the milk has evaporated and the sugar has caramelized.

 How to make dulce de leche:

 You can make dulce de leche in several different ways.
 What I like to do is pour a can of sweetened condensed milk into a pie pan and bake it in the oven.

 The process takes about 1 ½ hours and is very simple and almost entirely hands-off:

 - Pour sweetened condensed milk into a deep dish pie pan.